PeteMcNie/flask-postrges-alembic-backend/README.md

 ## Initial set up

 I set up this project using Poetry to manage the dependencies.
-With Poetry we can lock in the versions of the packages our porject depends upon and then activate our virtual environment so that we know the project will work on anyones machine.
+With Poetry we can lock in the versions of the packages the project depends upon and then activate our virtual environment so that we know the project will work on any machine.

-### To run backend and see routes in test blueprints file
+### To run backend and see routes in example blueprints file

 - You will need to install poetry if you haven't already
 - To install poetry on your machine if required go to [poetry docs](https://python-poetry.org/docs/) for info on how to do this.
 To check if you have poetry installed already try and run `poetry --version`